jevonlongdell/jevonlongdell.github.io/_posts/2019-02-25-cooking-beans.markdown

 # Observations
 1. After soaking for a day in what started off as boiling water kiddney beans were well cooked, but not over cooked, after 20 min in the pressure cooker.
+2. After soaking for a day in what started off as boiling water chickpeas cooked after 18 min in the pressure cooker.